 |Free Practice Session 3||Sat 11:00-12:00|

-All event times are quoted in Brazilian Standard Time (GMT -2).
+* All session times are quoted in Brasilia Summer Time (UTC -02:00 hrs)

 And the Brazilian fans have certainly had plenty of heroes to cheer over the years, with the likes of Carlos Pace, Emerson Fittipaldi, Nelson Piquet, Ayrton Senna, Rubens Barrichello and Felipe Massa achieving considerable success on the international motorsport stage.

 The São Paulo circuit has played host to Formula 1 since the 1970s – albeit in a much longer configuration than today – but it fell out of favour when the (sadly duller) Jacarepaguá circuit opened in Rio de Janeiro.